The opportunities to volunteer will change throughout the year and vary depending on the grade level.

 Senior Advisors work individually to help a Scholar navigate the college admission process.

-Advisors meet with Senior Scholars beginning the summer and regularly through the senior year.
+Advisors meet with Senior Scholars beginning in late spring or early summer and regularly through the senior year.

 Seniors are expected to attend and actively participate in every meeting scheduled with their Senior Advisor.